Federal Emergency Management Agency, DHS.

 Start Supplemental Information

-FEMA's Office of Response & Recovery (ORR) owns and operates the Emergency Notification System (ENS), which has been designated by FEMA Directive 262-3 as the agency solution for all notification and alerts activities, sends electronic notifications and relays messages, whether critical in nature, routine, or for testing purposes with appropriate authorization, to DHS employees and contractors, as well as emergency response personnel.
-In accordance with Executive Order 12656, National Security Presidential Directive (NSPD)-51, Homeland Security Presidential Directive (HSPD)-20, and Federal Continuity Directive (FCD)-1, all DHS organizational components shall have in place a viable Continuity of Operations Planning (COOP) capability and plan that ensures the performance of their essential functions during any emergency or situation that could disrupt normal operations.
+FEMA's Office of Response & Recovery (ORR) owns and operates the Emergency Notification System (ENS).
+FEMA Directive 262-3, Emergency Notification System, designates ENS as the agency solution for all notification and alerts activities.
+The ENS sends electronic notifications and relays messages, whether critical in nature, routine, or for testing purposes with appropriate authorization, to DHS employees and contractors, as well as emergency response personnel.
+In accordance with Executive Order 12656, as amended, Presidential Policy Directive 40, and Federal Continuity Directive (FCD)-1, all DHS organizational components must have in place a viable Continuity of Operations Planning (COOP) capability and plan that ensures the performance of their essential functions during any emergency or situation that could Start Printed Page 6357disrupt normal operations.
 An effective ENS solution is a critical part of this plan.

 Collection of Information